apdlbalb/promoter-counter/README.md

 acatgTGTAAAGgtgaa
 ```

-and where the `FastaGFF/` directory contains the Ensembl GFF and Fasta files of a species.
+and where the `FastaGFF/` directory contains the Ensembl GFF3 and Fasta files of a species.